-Many agencies and teams manage multiple Webflow websites.
-Each site may publish its own content, updates, or articles.
+Many agencies and teams manage multiple Webflow websites, each publishing its own content — such as updates, articles, or announcements.

-These sites often need RSS feeds to distribute content to newsletters, apps, or integrations.
+Each of these sites often needs its own RSS feed to support newsletters, apps, or integrations.

-WebflowRSS allows teams to generate RSS feeds across multiple Webflow sites using the Webflow API.
+WebflowRSS makes it possible to generate RSS feeds across multiple Webflow sites by connecting directly to the Webflow API.

 An agency might manage several Webflow projects for different clients or brands.